jboss-developer/jboss-eap-quickstarts/shrinkwrap-resolver/README.md

 That is precisely the aim of the ShrinkWrap Resolver project; it is a Java API to obtain artifacts from a repository system.

-This quickstart demonstrate various use cases for ShrinkWrap Resolver.
+The `shrinkwrap-resolver` quickstart demonstrates various use cases for ShrinkWrap Resolver.
 This Quickstart has 3 Test Classes that demonstrates the following Shrinkwrap use cases:

 * ShrinkwrapResolveGAVWithoutTransitiveDepsTest
   - resolve an artifact via G:A:V without transitive dependencies